-It is important that everyone living in South Derbyshire has the opportunity of a decent home they can afford.
+It is important that everyone living in South Derbyshire has the opportunity to live in a decent home they can afford.
 The District Council is committed to helping local people who cannot afford to buy or rent homes on the open market in the area.

-At the heart of England and the National Forest, South Derbyshire has grown some 15.8% between 2001 and 2011, making it the second fastest growing local authority in the East Midlands.
+At the heart of England and the National Forest, South Derbyshire has grown some 15.8% between 2001 and 2011.
+The adopted Local Plan Part 1 sets out the delivery of at least 12,618 additional dwellings between 2011 and 2028.

-In recent years, house prices in the District have been higher than the Regional and Derbyshire averages.
-The gap between the regional average and the South Derbyshire average is not reducing as figures published by the Office for National Statistics (ONS) in 2015 (Table 1) show that both East Midlands and South Derbyshire saw an increase in average house prices of 20% between 2005 and 2015.
+In recent years, average house prices in the District have been higher than the Regional and county-wide averages.
+The gap between the regional average and the South Derbyshire average is not reducing; figures published by the Office for National Statistics (ONS) in 2015 (Table 1) show that both East Midlands and South Derbyshire saw an increase in average house prices of 20% between 2005 and 2015.